 In contrast, FIDO2 is based on asymmetric public/private key cryptography, which relies on a single pair of keys.
-The public key is (as its name suggests) publicly accessible (i.e. stored elsewhere apart from the user's computer or device), however, the private key remains locally, being stored only on the device in question.
-With each exchange, the sender encrypts the data that is being sent using the public key, however, in order to decrypt it, the recipient requires the private key.
-This makes it impossible to access the data with only the public key.
+The public key is publicly accessible (it isn't stored on the user's computer or device), while the private key is saved on the device in question.
+With each exchange, the sender encrypts data using the public key, however, to decrypt it, the recipient needs the private key.
+As such, the data cannot be accessed with only the public key.

 How Does FIDO2 Work?

-In contrast, the WebAuthn protocol makes authentication possible by defining the integration with which web apps can integrate the public/private key cryptography in a browser.
+The WebAuthn protocol, on the other hand, defines the interface that web applications use to integrate public/private key cryptography into a browser to enable authentication.
 This occurs when they communicate via CTAP protocol with the authenticator (TPM module or a USB stick).

 Communication between the web server and end-user takes place across multiple steps:

-- Should the data that has been sent prove correct, the authenticator will assign a digital signature to the locally stored private key.
+- 6.If the sent data is valid, the authenticator assigns a digital signature to the locally stored private key.